 Supplies, Testing, Access, Support and Harm Reduction (STASH) is a welcoming support space for people who use drugs.
 STASH provides harm reduction supplies, support, connection to resources for shelter and/or long-term housing, snacks, hygiene items, and even quick essential health care for people who are unattached to a primary provider.
 The space offers opportunities for direct community case work and welcomes people into Sherbourne Health – more ways we are addressing food insecurity, access to care and building community connections.

 No registration needed.
 Please note the STASH room capacity of three people at a time.
 STASH offers naloxone training on request.

 Kit Packing Group

-Every week, our kit packing group makes more than 500 harm reduction kits to help keep our communities safe.
+Every week, our kit packing group makes an average of 500 harm reduction kits to help keep our communities safe.
 Volunteers who are or were drug users are welcome to share their knowledge and time to make life safer for people who use drugs.
-All participants will receive a stipend and a takeaway meal, as well as an opportunity to build community and get training that has already led some into full-time employment.
+All participants will receive a stipend, TTC fare, and a takeaway meal, as well as an opportunity to build community and get support.

-Please note that sign-up to participate starts at noon.
+Please note that sign-up to participate starts at 9:30 a.m.
 At the moment, up to five attendees can per packing session.